In Vitro Fertilization (IVF)

 What is the IVF process?

-To start, the female’s eggs are surgically removed from her ovaries using an egg collection procedure.
-Eggs can then be used right away for the procedure; this is referred to as a fresh cycle.
-Some women choose to have their eggs removed, frozen, and stored until they are ready to have the procedure, this is called a frozen cycle.
+To start, the female’s eggs are removed from the ovaries using a small surgical procedure called egg collection..
+The embryos that develop after injecting these eggs with spermatozoa from the partner, can be used right away for the procedure; this is referred to as a fresh cycle.
+Some women choose to have their embryo removed, frozen, and stored until they are ready to have the procedure, this is called a frozen cycle.
 The male is required to provide a sperm sample for the procedure.
-The sperm sample must be provided on the day of the procedure as only live, fresh sperm can be used for successful fertilization.

 Once fertilization has successfully taken place, the fertilized egg, now called an embryo, is implanted into the female’s uterus.
 The egg settles into the female’s uterus for growth into a fetus and eventually a baby.

 Despite being a complex procedure, since 1990 IVF treatment and fertility specialists at Bedaya hospital have successfully achieved some of the best IVF success rates in Egypt and the Middle East for both fresh and frozen cycles.

 In Vitro Fertilization is an effective treatment for those who are suffering from the following:

 - Male infertility issues: men who are struggling with infertility problems like weak motility movements and low count of sperms, the IVF process is recommended for them.
 Why?
 Because when a semen sample is delivered to the doctors gets washed from any liquids and proteins that may cause problems, and good quality healthy sperms are being selected and separated from the abnormal ones.

 - Men with morphology ( abnormal size and shape of sperms) are included as well.